 3. An As-is Sale Avoid Dealing With Contractors

 If you sell a house the traditional way then the buyer will send in a professional home inspector.
 The inspector always returns a laundry list of repairs.
 In our experience, the older the home, the longer the laundry list is.
-The buyer then shares the inspection report with the seller along with a Due Diligence Request form (DDR) that lists the items the buyer wants repaired.
+The buyer then shares the inspection report with the seller along with a Due Diligence Request form (DDR) that lists the items the buyer wants to be repaired.
 The seller may then choose to hire licensed contractors to perform the repairs.
 This involves searching for and interviewing various contractors and trade professionals.
 The seller would be responsible for verifying the contractors have the appropriate licensing, and insurance to perform the work.
 This is a lot of work.
 Wake County Home Buyers deals with contractors on a daily basis so we know how much work is involved.

 If you choose to sell your house as-is to a local company like Wake County Home Buyers you can skip all of the above.